-- A registered dealer that has acted on behalf of a client in connection with a purchase or sale of a security must promptly deliver to the client or, if the client consents in writing, to a registered adviser acting for the client, a written confirmation of the transaction, setting out the following: - (a) the quantity and description of the security purchased or sold; - (b) the price per security paid or received by the client; - (b.1) in the case of a purchase of a debt security, the security's annual yield; - (c) the commission, sales charge, service charge and any other amount charged in respect of the transaction; - (c.1) in the case of a purchase or sale of a debt security, either of the following: - the total amount of any mark-up or mark-down, commission or other service charges the registered dealer applied to the transaction; - (ii) the total amount of any commission charged to the client by the registered dealer and, if the dealer applied a mark-up or mark-down or any service charge other than a commission, the following notification or a notification that is substantially similar: - "Dealer firm remuneration has been added to the price of this security (in the case of a purchase) or deducted from the price of this security (in the case of a sale).
-This amount was in addition to any commission this trade confirmation shows was charged to you.": - (d) whether the registered dealer acted as principal or agent; - (e) the date and the name of the marketplace, if any, on which the transaction took place, or if applicable, a statement that the transaction took place on more than one marketplace or over more than one day; - (f) the name of the dealing representative, if any, involved in the transaction; - (g) the settlement date of the transaction; - (h) if applicable, that the security is a security issued by the registered dealer, a security issued by a related issuer of the registered dealer or, if the transaction occurred during the security's distribution, a security issued by a connected issuer of the registered dealer.
+- (1) A registered dealer that has acted on behalf of a client in connection with a purchase or sale of a security must promptly deliver to the client or, if the client consents in writing, to a registered adviser acting for the client, a written confirmation of the transaction, setting out the following: - (a) the quantity and description of the security purchased or sold; - (b) the price per security paid or received by the client; - (b.1) in the case of a purchase of a debt security, the security's annual yield; - (c) the amount of each transaction charge, deferred sales charge or other charge in respect of the transaction, and the total amount of all charges in respect of the transaction; - (c.1) in the case of a purchase or sale of a debt security, either of the following: - (i) the total amount of any mark-up or mark-down, commission or other service charges the registered dealer applied to the transaction; - (ii) the total amount of any commission charged to the client by the registered dealer and, if the dealer applied a mark-up or mark-down or any service charge other than a commission, the following notification or a notification that is substantially similar: - "Dealer firm remuneration has been added to the price of this security (in the case of a purchase) or deducted from the price of this security (in the case of a sale).
+This amount was in addition to any commission this trade confirmation shows was charged to you.": - (d) whether the registered dealer acted as principal or agent; - (e) the date and the name of the marketplace, if any, on which the transaction took place, or if applicable, a statement that the transaction took place on more than one marketplace or over more than one day; - (f) the name of the dealing representative, if any, involved in the transaction; - (g) the settlement date of the transaction; - (h) if applicable, that the security is a security issued by the registered dealer, a security issued by a related issuer of the registered dealer or, if the transaction occurred during the security's distribution, a security issued by a connected issuer of the registered dealer. - (2) If a transaction under subsection (1) involved more than one transaction or if the transaction took place on more than one marketplace the information referred to in subsection (1) may be set out in the aggregate if the confirmation also contains a statement that additional details concerning the transaction will be provided to the client upon request and without additional charge. - (3) Paragraph (1)(h) does not apply if all of the following apply: - (a) the security is a security of a mutual fund that is established and managed by the registered dealer or by an affiliate of the registered dealer, in its capacity as investment fund manager of the mutual fund; - (b) the names of the dealer and the mutual fund are sufficiently similar to indicate that they are affiliated or related.